SorabhG/client-transaction-reporting/README.md

 2020-11-13 18:14:00.117  INFO 4044 --- [   scheduling-1] c.a.t.services.writer.CSVWriterImpl      : Writing Output file :: Finished
 2020-11-13 18:14:00.117  INFO 4044 --- [   scheduling-1] c.a.t.main.ReportingServiceImpl          : Transaction Reporting :: Finished
 2020-11-13 18:14:00.117  INFO 4044 --- [   scheduling-1] c.a.t.scheduler.ClientReportScheduler    : Scheduler Finished

+#Output
+The output.csv is generated at root level.
+Can be seen futher.

+#Documentation
+All services and components have proper comments for devs to understand logic and maintain the software in future.

 #Spec and Requirements-
 Project Requirement Specifications can be found in /src/main/resources.